njtierney/rcproposal2018/2018-rconsortium-proposal.md

 Similar to part one with R packages, we will list articles and related works, organising by theme.
-This can be rather laborious work, to ensure robustness we will also put a call out for authors to submit their articles or works, and reviweres to review their placement on the platform/website.
+This can be rather laborious work, to ensure robustness we will also put a call out for authors to submit their articles or works, and reviewers to review their placement on the platform/website.

 **Part three: Tutorials and workflows.**